 In honour of its founding president, the Cambridge Society of Paris annually grants the Trevor Brown Bursary to one or more current students of the University of Cambridge.
 The Bursary is intended to be a modest contribution towards expenses incurred for carrying out work or research in France pertaining to France or French society.
-Any student carrying out such work or research may apply for the Bursary.

-- studies currently being carried out, at undergraduate or graduate level, must be towards the completion of a degree at the University; and
+- studies currently being carried out, at undergraduate or graduate level, must be towards the completion of a degree at the University;

 - within the course of these studies, they are carrying out work or a project with a link to France or French society.